umcu/clinlp/CONTRIBUTING.md

 | `Classes`   | This class represents (the/a)... `summary line`        |
 | `Functions` | When you call this function, it will... `summary line` |

 Note that docstrings are used to automatically generate the API, which is also publicly available.
+Only use inline comments if absolutely necessary to clear up unavoidably confusing code.

 #### Building the documentation